meilisearch/firestore-meilisearch/README.md

 **Configuration Parameters:**

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).
+If you need help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

 * Collection path: What is the path of the collection you would like to export into Meilisearch?